maximilianh/pubMunch/README.md

 server / cluster system.
 E.g. pubCrawl needs your email address, pubConvX need the cluster system (SGE or parasol) and various input/output directories.

+# Common command line options

+Remember that all programs mentioned here accept the -d and -v options, which will output lots of debugging information.
+Many programs accept -c which specifies the cluster to use.
+You can either specify the "headnode" of a cluster, so the program will ssh onto it and run commands there.
+An alternative is to specify "localhost" to force running on the local machine, or "localhost:5" to use 5 CPUs for the processing.

 # An example run

 Create a directory